 Mindful mix-ins and toppings:

-1/4 cup roasted pepper
+1/4 cup roasted pepper,

 1/4 cup diced fresh red, green, orange, yellow, jalapeno, serrano, banana, or any pepper that is growing in your garden right now

-1/4 cup roasted eggplant, onions, or other veggie chopped
+1/4 cup roasted and chopped eggplant, onions

 1/4 cup artichoke hearts, chopped small